Are you trying to find ways to promote your private practice for the holiday season?

 Worried about how the pandemic and overall state of the world will change things during what is normally a very busy (and let’s be honest, financially lucrative) time of year?

 I hear you.
-2020 has thrown us all for a loop, and it’s going to have an effect on the holiday season in many ways.
+The last few years have thrown us all for a loop, and it’s going to have an effect on the holiday season in many ways.

 Do you already have pivot-fatigue?